Antsle one XD, Antsle one XD Pro, Antsle one XD Ultra

 Now lets create a zpool on the drive

 Now you can refresh antman and create a new antlet or virtual drive on this zpool.
-You will see your new zpool in the 'zpool' dropdown.
+You will see the new zpool in the 'zpool' dropdown.

 If you want mirrored usb disks repeat the 'parted' steps for the second drive but run the following zpool commands.